 Sir David Attenborough, 2018

-Two trees for every jewellery piece
+Two trees planted for every jewellery piece we make

 Of course, their efforts do a lot more than just sequester carbon.
-Planting natives in degraded areas helps to restore an area’s biodiversity providing habitat for all manner of microorganisms, insects and animals.
+Planting natives in degraded areas helps to restore an area’s biodiversity, providing habitat for all manner of microorganisms, insects and animals.

 Taking meaningful steps to combat global warming really is important.
 It’s probably THE most important thing we can do to help secure the future of the generations that come after us, no matter where they live on the planet.